selfrefactor/rambdax/README.md

 If we have reached the beginning of the list, then it will return the last index of the list.

+> :boom: Unlike `R.nextIndex`, which safeguards against index out of bounds, this method does not.

 ```javascript
 const list = [1, 2, 3]